rachelspencer/rachelspencer/README.md

 <div align="center">

-<h3> In 2022 I discovered coding and since then I have made it my mission to become a full-time frontend developer.
-I want an intellectually stimulating career that promotes personal progress and development, where change is inevitable. </h3>
+<h3> In 2022, I discovered my passion for coding and set out on a mission to become a full-time frontend developer.
+Along the way, I found joy in designing websites and developed a strong interest in UI/UX design.
+I’m eager for a career that offers intellectual stimulation, fosters personal growth, and embraces change—whether as a software engineer or a designer, I’m excited about the opportunities ahead! </h3>

 </div>